MV Aurora (2000): World cruise 2009

 During the 2009 World Cruise, Aurora again experienced problems with her propulsion system shortly after leaving Sydney, Australia.
 The ship continued to Auckland, New Zealand, to undergo repairs.
 The ship left Auckland for Hawaii on 12 March 2009.
 More than 600 passengers on the 93-night cruise attended an emergency meeting and formed a protest committee after the ship failed to dock at three ports in New Zealand and at two Pacific Islands.
 While P&O Cruises made offers of compensation, some passengers branded these offers "derisory" and threatened legal action against the company.

 Refits

 In 2014, Aurora was repainted in P&O's new house livery with a stylised Union Flag on the bows, and the funnel painted blue instead of the customary P&O yellow.

 She underwent a further dry dock refurbishment during March and April 2019.

-2020 pandemic

 During the 2020 coronavirus layoff, the vessel spent some time anchored off Bournemouth.

+On 28 March 2023, P&O Cruises announced that it will be updating the guest areas on Aurora including new balcony chairs, chairs in cabins and furniture on the open decks.
+These changes are expected to be completed by May 2023.

+P&O Cruises has also announced that Aurora will have a refit in April 2025.